 He continues his independent clinical research in the fields of immune tolerance, mucosal immunity and neuro-immunology.

 One of the immediate outcomes of Dr. Theodoropoulos’ research work is the development of sublingual/oral immunotherapy techniques for managing food allergy.
-Over the past seven years, numerous patients with histories of anaphylactic reactions to peanut, tree nuts, shellfish, eggs, milk and other foods have been successfully treated and desensitized, and live without the fear of accidental exposures.
+With his assistance, patients with histories of anaphylactic reactions to peanut, tree nuts, shellfish, eggs, milk and other foods have been successfully treated and desensitized, and live without the fear of accidental exposures.

 Another area of unique expertise within the specialty of Allergy-Immunology is the use of neuromodulation and/or immune modification in managing chronic headaches associated with chronic sinusitis, as well as in various other conditions where mucosal immunity is impaired and neuropathic pain is involved.
 Published work in this field is available in the public domain (PubMed).